cospec-ai/zane/README.md

 - **Push notifications** -- get notified on your phone for approvals and important session events
 - **No port forwarding** -- Anchor connects outbound to Cloudflare; no open ports on your Mac
 - **Passkey auth** -- WebAuthn passkeys, no passwords
-- **Self-host option** -- deploy the entire stack to your own Cloudflare account
+- **Self-host first** -- run Orbit and Pages in your own Cloudflare account

 ## How it works